 While VR is likely to be a game-changer for travel and other businesses, nothing can replace breathing in that fresh mountain air, gazing up at giant Redwood trees or feeling the soft sand between your toes.
 But that’s not the point, as virtual reality isn’t about replacing real travel.
 Instead it helps the travel and tourism industry in the pre-booking phase, allowing consumers to learn more about a place, walking through the actual resort or exploring the sights and sounds of a place, in order to help narrow down the possibilities.

 One of the biggest qualms most people have when it comes to travel is that they never really know what it’s going to be like when they get there.
 While reviews and photos can help, they don’t always paint the full picture.
-That’s about to change with the introduction of VR into the travel industry.
+That’s about to change with the introduction of innovative VR technologies into the travel industry.
 Prospective travelers can tour the interior and exteriors of a property in full virtual reality, as well as taking an in-depth look at the destination.
 Users are transported to the environment, getting a full 360-degree view of a mountain, much more exciting than a photo or even a video look around as it encourages the viewer to actively explore just like they would in real life.

 VR Travel Could Change Life for Disabled Users